 They can be sterilized; thus can be used.

 With the advent of nickel-titanium in clinical dental practices, the use of rotary instruments for endodontic treatments has increased.
 Rotary files have increased cutting efficacy as compared to hand instruments.
 Rotary instruments are used with the help of an electric endodontic motor in which rotation and speed are conveniently controllable.
 Following are some of the characteristics of rotary files:

 - Reciprocating System

 It includes anticlockwise as well as clockwise rotation of files.
 Due to this character, it efficiently grips dentine and results in the shaving of dentinal chips.
 It comes with increased advantages like

 - Simple procedure

 2. Adjustable files

-These files are made to reduce complexities that occur because of complicated design of canal.
-It has following characters
+These files are made to reduce complexities that occur because of the complicated design of the canal.
+It has the following characters

 - 3D adaption

 - Uniform removal of dentine